chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 Let us begin by trying to rigorously answer a very simple question:

 ~~~
-How many neurons are enough?
+How many neurons suffice?
 ~~~

-This question isn't well-posed.
-Enough for what?
+Upon reflection it should clear that this question isn't well-posed.
+Suffice for what?
 For good performance?
 On what task?
 Do we even know if this answer is well-defined -- perhaps it depends on some hard-to-estimate quantity related to the learning problem?
+Even if we were able to get a handle on this quantity, does it matter how the neurons are connected -- should the network be wide/shallow, or narrow/deep?

 Let us begin simple.
 Suppose all we have is a bunch of training data points:
 \\[ X = \{(x_i, y_i)\}_{i=1}^n \subset \mathbb{R}^d \times \mathbb{R} \\]